Characteristic cycles, micro local packets and packets with cohomology: Geometric induction

 We have an equivalence of categories between $\mathcal{M}(\mathfrak{g},K)$ and the category of (infinitesimal equivalence classes of) admissible representations of $G(\mathbb{R},\sigma)$.
-Following this equivalence, in this article we shall blur the distinction between these two categories by referring to their objects indiscriminately as representations of $G(\mathbb{R},\sigma)$.
+Using this equivalence, we shall blur the distinction between these two categories by referring to their objects indiscriminately as representations of $G(\mathbb{R},\sigma)$.

-We begin by recalling how the Beilinson-Bernstein correspondence relates the categories introduced in the previous section with the category of $(\mathfrak{g}, K)$-modules of $G$.
-We follow Chapter 8 \cite{ABV}.
-Let $X_{G}$ be the flag variety of $G$, and as in the previous section write $\mathcal{D}_{X_{G}}$ for the sheaf of algebraic differential operators on $X_{G}$.
+As before, let $X_{G}$ be the flag variety of $G$ and write $\mathcal{D}_{X_{G}}$ for the sheaf of algebraic differential operators on $X_{G}$.
 We define

 to be the algebra of global sections of $\mathcal{D}_{X_{G}}$.
 We recall that every element of $\mathfrak{g}$ defines a global vector field on $X_{G}$ and that this identification extends to an algebra homomorphism